 St. Kitts and Nevis Biometric Passport Modernisation: What Existing Economic Citizens Need to Know

 The Government of St. Kitts and Nevis has launched a mandatory biometric enrolment programme for all citizens of the Federation.
-The protocol is administered by the Ministry of National Security in conjunction with the Citizenship by Investment Unit (CIU), and it applies to every passport holder — including those who acquired citizenship through the contribution route.
+The protocol is administered by the Ministry of National Security, Citizenship and Immigration in conjunction with the St. Kitts and Nevis Citizenship Unit, and it applies to every passport holder, including those who acquired citizenship through the contribution route.

 Official Clarification on Status